transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 Configuring a node to use HSM is a three-part process:
 1. **Deploy an HSM**.
 Utilize the HSM appliance that is available in [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/catalog/infrastructure/hardware-security-module){: external} or configure your own HSM.
 Record the value of the HSM `partition` and `PIN` to be used in the subsequent steps.
 	-  If you plan to use {{site.data.keyword.cloud_notm}} HSM see this [tutorial](/docs/blockchain?topic=blockchain-ibp-hsm-gemalto) for an example of how to configure {{site.data.keyword.cloud_notm}} HSM 6.0 with the {{site.data.keyword.blockchainfull_notm}} Platform including the PKCS #11 proxy.
 After that is completed you can skip to Part 3 **Configure the node to use HSM**.
-	- If you want to use the [openCryptoki HSM](https://www.ibm.com/support/knowledgecenter/linuxonibm/com.ibm.linux.z.lxce/lxce_stackoverview.html){: external} with your Z environment, you should complete these [instructions in GitHub](https://github.com/HSM/blob/master/Z-HSM/README.md) and then skip to to Part 3 **Configure the node to use HSM**.

 	- If you want to try out SoftHSM or learn more about the PCKS #11 proxy, continue to Part 2 **Set up a PKCS #11 proxy**.
 2. **Set up a PKCS #11 proxy**.
 The proxy enables the node to communicate with the HSM.
 [See Setting up a PKCS #11 proxy for HSM](#ibp-console-adv-deployment-pkcs11-proxy) for your HSM.
 3. **Configure the node to use HSM**.
 From the APIs or the console, when you deploy a peer, CA, or ordering node, you can select the advanced option to use an HSM.
 See [Configure the node to use the HSM](#ibp-console-adv-deployment-cfg-hsm-node).